-- Expected click-through rate – How likely someone is to click on your ad after searching for the keyword.
+- Expected click-through-rate: How likely someone is to click on your ad after searching for the keyword.

-- Ad relevance – How closely the keyword is related to your ad.
+- Ad relevance: How closely the keyword is related to your ad.

-Google multiplies your quality score times your bid to determine what number your ad will rank.
-Therefore, if your quality score is 0.9 and your bid for the keyword is $1, you will rank higher than someone with a quality score of 0.4 that bids $2.
+You can check the quality score of your keywords by clicking on the keywords tab on your account and adding the “Quality score” column.
+Note that Google multiplies your quality score times your bid to determine how your ad will rank.
+For example, if your quality score is 0.9 and your bid for the keyword is $1, you will rank higher than someone with a score of 0.4 who bids $2.